rylee001/Digital-Safety-for-Open-Researchers/README.md

 + Share successful privacy expertise and teaching exercises relevant to the module topics
 + Contribute to our community agreement

+Please review our [contributor guidelines](https://github.com/opendigitalsafety/Digital-Safety-for-Open-Researchers/blob/master/CONTRIBUTING.md) prior to working on this project.

 ## Why Contribute to This Project?

 + You will be part of a collective project that can be reused.